 “The vocal star of the show was Barbara Kozelj’s Penelope.

-This was a noble, dependable portrayal, in which her mellow and controlled singing sounded like a contralto at times, giving natural and soulful expression to the character’s suffering patience.
-She is certainly a singer to watch in the future.”
+This was a noble, dependable portrayal, in which her mellow and controlled singing sounded like a contralto at times, giving natural and soulful expression to the character’s suffering patience.”

 Curtis Rogers – Classical source